foz/foz.github.com/javascript-notes.md

 # Javascript Tricks and Patterns

-## Use Good Tools
+## Good Tools

 [Firebug](http://getfirebug.com/) makes js development much easier.
 [FireQuery](http://firequery.binaryage.com/) makes jQuery development rock.

+## Plugins

+Some of my favorite jQuery plugins:

+* [facebox](http://chriswanstrath.com/facebox/) - a lightbox plugin that looks and works like the Facebook site does.
+Has a really nice API and callback/event hooks.
+From the genius/madness of Chris Wanstrath.
+* [FullCalendar](http://arshaw.com/fullcalendar/) - the mother of all calendar plugins, day/week/month, editing, remote json, timezones, the works.
+* [prettyCheckboxes](http://www.no-margin-for-errors.com/projects/prettyCheckboxes/) - nice styling of HTML checkbox elements, customizable.
+* [jQuery hotkeys](https://github.com/jeresig/jquery.hotkeys) - fork by John Resig, lets you easily assign keyboard shortcuts to your web app.
+* [jQPlot](http://www.jqplot.com/) - charts, graphs, etc. with loads of options, plugins, and variations.
+Flexible API.
+* [jCrop](http://deepliquid.com/content/Jcrop.html) - for drawing rectangular regions and storing the coordinates.
+* [timeEntry](http://keith-wood.name/timeEntry.html) - makes a smart time input box with minutes/hours/am-pm, set steps and validation filters.
+* [jQuery Star-Rating](http://www.fyneworks.com/jquery/star-rating/) - Transforms radio buttons into a nice-looking interactive widget for ranking/rating.
+* [blockUI](http://malsup.com/jquery/block/) - present a modal dialog and disable/dim the underlying page.
+Useful for error messages, dialogs, or progress indicators.
+* [jHtmlArea](http://jhtmlarea.codeplex.com) - as far as WYSIWYG editors go, this one is pretty basic.
+But that can be a good thing.
+Unlike more popular editors, this one is more hackable.
+The project is not well maintained any more, and the API is goofy, but it's good for simple things and easy to get going.

 ## Avoid console.log

-Calling `console.log` works great with Firebug or the Safari Developer Tools, but it will kill IE and other browsers with a javascript error.
-And it's easy to forget to remove them before updating a web site.
+Calling `console.log` works great for debugging with Firebug or the Safari Developer Tools, but in production, it can kill IE and other browsers with a javascript error.
+It's all too easy to forget to remove those log messages before deploying an update.
 So I've started using a global debug function instead:

 {% highlight js %}
 function debug(){